MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-telemetry.md

 2. In the **Help** menu, click **Send diagnostic and usage data to Microsoft**.

   ![console telemetry option](./media/telemetry/sm-telemetry-console.png)
-3. Select the  diagnostic and usage data sharing preference from the options displayed and click on **OK**.
+3. Select the  diagnostic and usage data sharing preference from the options displayed, and click  **OK**.

   ![console telemetry selection](./media/telemetry/console-telemetry-selection.png)

 ## Manage telemetry settings from SM management server or data warehouse management server

-> [NOTE]
+> [!NOTE]

-> - Use the SM console installed on the same computer  where the SM management server or data warehouse management server is installed.
+> - Use the SM console that is installed on the same computer  where the SM management server or data warehouse management server is installed.

 > - You must restart the computer after you set the telemetry preference.

 1. Connect the console to the server from where you want to manage the telemetry settings.